Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/introduction.rst

 - A control point of value 0 at frame 0,
 - another one of value 10 at frame 25,
-- and you use linear interpolation, sthen, at frame 5 we get a value of 2.
+- and you use linear interpolation, then, at frame 5 we get a value of 2.

-The same goes for all intermediate frames: with just two points, you get a smooth growth from (0 to 10) along the 25 frames.
+The same goes for all intermediate frames: with just two points, you get a smooth increase from (0 to 10) along the 25 frames.
 Obviously, if you would like the frame 15 to have a value of 9, you would have to add another control point (or keyframe)...